 Amazon’s cheapest standing desk frame and worktop combo is the Hwin, a challenger brand, combined with the Alldrei bamboo desktop.
 The pair costs just over £200 which is significantly less than the E7B.
 Its surface area is slightly smaller (160 x 75) plus Hwin is an unknown quantity so potentially a risky purchase.

 The Flexispot E7B is a very decent height adjustable standing desk and one that comes with a competitive price tag for such a massive usable surface area (160 x 80cm).
 There are some minor niggles like the lack of drawers even as an option, no cable management by default and instructions that could be better.
 Overall though, it meets the expectations of what we’d expect from a standing desk.
-Just remember to get a good office chair as well as you’d otherwise miss out on a comfortable, stress free working environment.
+Just remember to get the best office chair for a comfortable, stress-free working environment.